Ramallah: Ottoman period

-Ramallah was declared a modern city in 1908.
-It had an elected municipality as well as partnership projects with the adjacent town of al-Bireh.
-The Friends Boys School became a temporary hospital during World War I.

 British Mandate

 During World War I, the British Army captured and occupied Ramallah in December 1917.
 The city remained occupied until the designation of the Palestine Mandate in 1920, resulting in Ramallah falling under British Mandatory control until 1948.
 In the 1920s, the economy of Ramallah started to improve, resulting in the local Arab upper class (consisting primarily of landowners and merchants) ordering the construction of several multi-storied villas, many of which still stand today.
 In 1939, the Jerusalem Electric Company introduced electricity to Ramallah, and a majority of the city's homes became wired shortly thereafter.
 On the same year, the British Mandatory authorities inaugurated the state-owned Palestine Broadcasting Service in Ramallah, with BBC members training local radio staff to deliver daily broadcasts in Arabic, Hebrew, and English.
 The station was later renamed Jerusalem Calling.

-In 1936, an Arab revolt against the British Mandate broke out in Palestine, and Ramallah soon became a center of insurgent activity.
+The city became a center of insurgent activity when the 1936–39 Arab revolt in Palestine broke out.
 The rebels subsequently established a court near Ramallah, in order to provide legal alternatives to the courts of the British Mandate.
 One British schoolteacher noted that the Ramallah court judge began to produce "news sheets on typewriters and duplicators, aimed at publicizing the alternative rebel regime."

-Jordanian era
+Jordanian and Israeli occupation

-Following the creation of the State of Israel and the ensuing conflict, Jordan seized the part of Palestine they named the West Bank.
-This included Ramallah.
-The West Bank was relatively peaceful during the years of Jordanian rule between 1948 and 1967, with its residents enjoying freedom of movement between the West Bank, Jordan, Lebanon, and Syria.
+Following the creation of the State of Israel and the ensuing conflict, Jordan seized part of the territory, which they named the West Bank, which included Ramallah.
 Jordan annexed the West Bank, applying its national law to the conquered territory.
-However, many Palestinians were jailed for being members of "illegal political parties", which included the Palestine Communist Party and other socialist and pro-independence groups.
-By 1953, Ramallah's population had doubled, but the economy and infrastructure could not accommodate the influx of poor villagers.
+The West Bank was relatively peaceful during the years of Jordanian occupation between 1948 and 1967, with its residents enjoying freedom of movement between the West Bank, Jordan, Lebanon, and Syria.
+However, many Palestinians were arrested and jailed for being members of "illegal political parties", which included the Palestine Communist Party, and other socialist and pro-independence groups.
+The city's population had doubled by 1953, but the economy and infrastructure could not accommodate the influx of poor villagers.
 Natives of Ramallah began to emigrate, primarily to the United States.
-By 1956, about one fourth of Ramallah's 6,000 natives had left, with Arabs from the surrounding towns and villages (particularly Hebron) buying the homes and land the émigrés left behind.
+About one fourth of Ramallah's 6,000 natives had left by 1956, with Arabs from the surrounding towns and villages (particularly Hebron) buying the homes and land the émigrés left behind.